-6.2 Comments on 239Pu 0.0253 eV pulse decay heat
+Comments on Pu 0.0253 eV pulse decay heat 6.2

 Each fissile generally has a different fission yield distribution for the smaller of the binary products, so that for any given cooling time the inventory and decay heat will vary between fission nuclide.
-To avoid overloading the reader with surfeit data, only the 100s gamma decay inventory is shown, in Figure 52.
-As with the 235 U case above, the gamma contributions are scattered.
+To avoid overloading the reader with surfeit data, only the 100 second gamma decay inventory is shown, in Figure 52.
+As with the U case above, the gamma contributions are scattered.
 New Pandemonium nuclides appear with large differences, such as the technetium and molybdenum isotopes (which incidentally have considerable EEM variation amongst the decay libraries due to incomplete adoption of TAGS data).
-Additionally, an evaluation for 110m Rh has been performed for ENDF/B-VII.1 which draws away the contribution from the ground state which appears in JEFF-3.1.1 and UKDD-12.